Mal-og/Text-Wizards/Sprint 3/Vimeo Downloader/README.md

 p# Vimeo_Video_Downloader_App
-Python App for download video from Vimeo platform
+Python App for downloading video from Vimeo
 #Overview
 This App allows you to easily download videos from Vimeo by simply providing the video URL.
 It utilizes the vimeo-downloader Python package to handle the downloading process.